9 Team Incentive Ideas for Small Teams on a Budget

 1. Performance Bonuses

 Performance bonuses are monetary rewards given for hitting milestones or targets.
-It is important to establish clear metrics and objectives when offering performance bonuses to ensure that employees know what they need to achieve.
-Examples of performance incentives include cash bonuses for closing sales, generating revenue, or meeting other quantifiable milestones.
+It is important to establish clear metrics and objectives when offering performance bonuses to guarantee that employees know what they need to achieve.
+Examples of performance incentives include cash bonuses for closing sales, generating revenue, meeting other quantifiable milestones, cash rewards for exceptional achievements, and referral bonuses for successful employee referrals.

 Performance bonuses can be awarded at the end of the calendar or fiscal year, quarterly, or upon project completion.
+Structuring performance bonuses to directly motivate sales teams can drive them to achieve higher targets and align their efforts with company growth.
 Setting clear and attainable organizational goals motivates employees to perform at their best, achieving organizational success and enhancing job performance.

 2. Profit Sharing